interledger/web-monetization-extension/docs/testing/testplan.md

 **Steps**:

 1. Visit a monetized website.
 Refer to the [Test Data](#Test-Data) section to explore different WM conditions for websites.
-2. Open the extension and make a one-time payment where the amount: <ol><li>Falls within your remaining balance shown in the extension.</li><li>Is higher than your wallet’s available balance.</li></ol>
+2. Open the extension and make a one-time payment where the amount:
+   1. Falls within your remaining balance shown in the extension.
+   1. Is higher than your wallet’s available balance.
 3. Visit a non-monetized website.
 Open the extension to observe its available options.

 **Expected results**: